-Return to Standards

 Know number names and the counting sequence.
 NC.K.CC.3 Write numbers from 0 to 20.
 Represent a number of objects with a written numeral 0-20, with 0 representing a count of no objects.

-This standard calls for students to recognize and write numerals 0-20.

-- When shown a set with 20 or fewer objects, students count the objects (NC.K.CC.5) and then record the quantity by writing the numeral - If students are not yet able to write the numeral, students may select the appropriate number card/tile (numeral recognition). - When given a numeral, students create a set of items to represent the numeral presented.
+Clarification Checking for Understanding This standard calls for students to recognize and write numerals 0-20.
+When shown a set with 20 or fewer objects, students count the objects (NC.K.CC.5) and then record the quantity by writing the numeral If students are not yet able to write the numeral, students may select the appropriate number card/tile (numeral recognition).
+When given a numeral, students create a set of items to represent the numeral presented.
+As the teacher says a number aloud, the student records the written numeral: 379524 $c79524$ After counting a set of 19 objects, the student is asked to record the numeral that represents the quantity.
+The student records the written numeral "19".
 Due to variations in the development of students' fine motor and visual skills, the reversal of numerals is anticipated and acceptable as long as it does not affect place value.
 While reversals should be pointed out to students and the correct formation of numbers should be integrated into math activities, the emphasis of this standard is on the use of numerals to represent quantities rather than the correct handwriting formation of the actual numeral itself.
 This standard places emphasis on numbers 0-20 and number writing should focus on that number range.
-The writing of teen numbers is naturally integrated in work the NC.K.NBT.1 as students compose and decompose teen numbers.
+The writing of teen numbers should be naturally integrated into the work with NC.K.NBT.1 as students compose and decompose teen numbers.

-As the teacher says a number aloud, the student records the written numeral:

-After counting a set of 19 objects, the student is asked to record the numeral that represents the quantity.
-The student records the written numeral "19".